deprimus/Tale/SETUP.md

 - Override Dialog: normal dialog.
 When an actor speaks, the dialog text will be erased and replaced by the new reply
 - Additive Dialog: when an actor speaks using additive mode, the next reply will be added to the current dialog text
 - CTC: click-to-continue, in the context of dialog.
 This refers to the object that appears when the user is prompted to click or press a button in order to advance
-- ACTC: alternative CTC, which appears when there is additive dialog
+- ACTC: additive CTC, which appears when there is additive dialog
 - Cinematic: the cinematic canvas, which can contain an image, a video, or subtitles.
 Usually used to show cutscenes or introduction text
 - Subtitles: text on the cinematic canvas, usually used as a way of storytelling or as actual subtitles for a video